uwdata/mosaic-selection-benchmarks/README.md

 ## Running Instructions

-_Note: for review purposes, this repo includes all example datasets as 100k row samples to keep the total file size down._
+_Note: for review purposes, this repo includes example datasets as 100k row samples to keep the total file size down.
+See the files in the prep/ folder for instructions to retrieve full datasets._

 ### Preliminaries